aaronamano/aaronamano/README.md

 cs @ umich dearborn 〽️

 - current technical lead for Google Developer Groups on Campus at UMich Dearborn
-- passionate about building generative/agentic AI tools with multi-agent workflows to make work and life easier
+- strong interest in building tools with agentic workflows to make life easier for humans
-- seeking SWE/AI Engineering internship postions where I can apply my leadership skills and niche
+- seeking SWE/AI Engineering internship postions where I can apply leadership and my niche

 ## Side Quests
 - playing piano 🎹